 For a seafood buff, Piran is a good place to satiate the tongue.
 This waterfront city also has hilltop church to explore.

 The Kobarid Museum is one of Europe’s popular museums where war memorabilia can be seen.

 River Sports – River sports can be arranged by many different groups in Slovenia.
 Slovenia’s main rivers like Savinja, Soca, Idrija, Kolpa, Sava Bohinjka, and Dolinka are especially suitable for white water rafting, canoeing, and kayaking.
 Swimming and boating are popular sports in many rivers along various cities.
 You can even get required training for the water sports here in Slovenia from a variety of outdoor activity groups.

 Mountain Climbing, Skiing & Snowboarding - Julian Alps is the destination for those seeking mountain activities and adventures.
 For trekkers, the Triglav National Park is a destination from where hiking trips can be arranged up Mount Triglav.
 You can enjoy Lake Bled and Lake Bohinj.
 You can enjoy skiing and snowboarding on different mountains of Slovenia.
-There are many ski resorts in Slovenia, including popular resorts like Bovac Pohorje, Krankska Gora, Vogel, and Cerkno.
+There are many ski and snowboard resorts in Slovenia, including popular resorts like Bovac Pohorje, Vogel, Cerkno and Kranjska Gora, which often tops the travel bestselling lists thanks to its affordability.
 Annual skiing competitions can be watched in the Kanin Mountains outside Bovec.

 The Arts – Vocal music, theater, and literature are areas of interest in all of Slovenia.
 The music entertainment industry has grown rapidly in the past decade as have dance arts and other performing arts.
 Be sure to see a show at the Slovene National Theater Opera and Ballet Ljubljana during your holiday.